 Healthy eating Eating healthy meals is another excellent way for seniors to feel good and stay healthy.
 Having a healthy body can help your brain as well.
 Sharing a meal with your loved one promotes mental health and well-being in several ways.
 Not only will you have great conversation, but you can also encourage healthy eating.
 Wouldn't your loved one be thrilled if you brought a meal over to share?
 Between good company and good food, you have a winning combination!
-Here are some options you might consider adding to your recipes to encourage healthy eating. - Whole, enriched, and fortified grains and cereals - Brightly coloured vegetables like carrots, broccoli, or bell peppers - Deeply coloured fruit like apples, oranges, melons, and berries - Low and non-fat yogurt and milk - Dry beans and nuts, fish, poultry, lean meat, and eggs for protein - Foods with high water content, like lettuce, soups, and vegetables Check with your loved one's physician before increasing fluid intake and food restrictions.
+Here are some options you might consider adding to your recipes to encourage healthy eating. - Whole, enriched, and fortified grains and cereals - Brightly colored vegetables like carrots, broccoli, or bell peppers - Deeply colored fruit like apples, oranges, melons, and berries - · Low and non-fat yogurt and milk - Dry beans and nuts, fish, poultry, lean meat, and eggs for protein - Foods with high water content, like lettuce, soups, and vegetables Check with your loved one's physician before increasing fluid intake and food restrictions.
+TAKEAWA\

-Creating a safe and accessible home

-Armed with ideal care

-Physical Health

-In our "Moment by Moment" guide, we focused on quality of life and provided a list of questions that you and your loved one should ask at a doctor visit.
+Armed with ideal care Creating a safe and accessible home In our "Moment by Moment" guide, we focused on quality of life and provided a list of questions that you and your loved one should ask at a doctor visit.
 Today, we look at options such as specialized care, sleep, and exercises your loved one can do at home to encourage great mental and physical health.

-How to ask about specialized care

-A pediatrician works with children, an oncologist treats cancer, and a cardiologist understands the heart.
+How to ask about specialized care A pediatrician works with children, an oncologist treats cancer, and a cardiologist understands the heart.
 Why shouldn't a geriatrician work with your loved one?
 For many seniors, a geriatrician is an excellent choice to turn to when agerelated issues compound on each other.
 These doctors are trained to recognize the entire process of aging, from top to bottom.

-Home Incident
+You can find out more information about geriatric specialists and find one in your area by visiting healthinaging.org.

-Staying safe at home

-We all stub our toes and stumble from time to time, but these incidents can be much more frightening to older adults and those who care about them.
+Staying safe at home We all stub our toes and stumble from time to time, but these incidents can be much more frightening to older adults and those who care about them.
 People over 65 have a significant chance of being hurt or even dying as the result of a fall or other home incident.
 Here are some ways to keep your loved one safe, especially when he or she is alone.

-"I would walk out the door and never worry when my dad was in the care of his Comfort Keeper, Matt.

-- AMY, Talking about her dad's Comfort Keeper®

-Know the causes

-Common risk factors and creating a safe and accessible home
+"I would walk out the door and never worry when my dad was in the care of his Comfort Keeper, Matt. -AMY, Talking about her dad's Comfort Keeper® Know the causes Common risk factors and creating a safe and accessible home

-Changes in balance and gaits

-Encourage participation in balancing exercises
+Changes in balance and gaits Encourage participation in balancing exercises

-Loss of hearing

-S)

-60

-Check hearing periodically
+Loss of hearing Check hearing periodically

-Loss of vision

-Check vision periodically
+Loss of vision Check vision periodically

-Medication side effects, (dizziness or dehydration)

-Review medications with a doctor to be aware of side effects
+Medication side effects. (dizziness or dehydration) Review medications with a doctor to be aware of side effects

-Mobility issues caused by arthritis, stroke, UTI, or diabetes

-Ensure good lighting and remove tripping hazards
+Mobility issues caused by arthritis, stroke, UTI, or diabetes Ensure good lighting and remove tripping hazards